subbuwu/Javascript-Beginner-Projects/README.md

 # Javascript-Beginner-Projects
-This is a basic repo which contains JS Beginner projects which i've done during my learning time !
+This is a basic repo which contains few JS Beginner projects which i've done during my learning time !
 Feel free to explore.
 This repository contains a collection of JavaScript projects that I completed as a beginner.
 Through these projects, I learned the basics of JavaScript and built practical applications that demonstrate my understanding of key concepts.

 ## **Projects Included :**